 Answer a few questions to get a list of benefits and support tailored to you.

-To find out what benefits you could qualify for and how to apply, click here to access their COVID-19 benefits navigator.
+To find out what government benefits you could qualify for and how to apply, access their Benefits Wayfinder.

 COVID-19 Resources for Parents and Children

 Children play an important role in preventing the spread of COVID-19.
-The resources in this link could help your child understand what is going on and how they can help.
+The resources for parents and children could help your child understand what is going on and how they can help.

 Financial support for businesses is being provided through the Federal Government at this time.
 For the most up-to-date information on business supports, visit the Government of Canada website.